bredele/lego/Readme.md

 ## Browser Support

-Maple.js supports most ECMAScript 5 compliant browsers from IE8+.
+Maple.js has no dependencies, is fully tested and support all mainstream browsers from IE8+.

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/bredele.svg)](https://saucelabs.com/u/bredele)

+IE7 requires the use of JSON and querySelector polyfill.

 ## Installation